Updated: May 11

 Most importantly, trip insurance can provide health insurance and medical transportation if you need to be flown home or to a treatment facility.
 That alone is worth the cost of the insurance.
 Most commercial insurance, including Medicare, does not cover medical expenses in a foreign country.
 Again, you need to check the policy to see what is covered and the coverage limits.

 What does it cost?
-Rates are based primarily on your age, where you live and the cost of the trip.
+Rates are based primarily on your age, where you live, and the cost of the trip.
+According to Money, these are the top-rated travel insurance companies.

 Most insurance will require you to pay covered expenses upfront.
 You need to keep all your receipts and submit your claim when you return from your trip.